-Table Base Base Information h Source Mathedalem Name Reference Item Actual / Estimate Source Methodology Assumptions categorisation of these adjustments into the template categories Table 3.1: Pipeline assets 3.1.a.1 Other non-depreciable pipeline assets Actual SGSPAA Group Consolidation support schedule (Fair Value Adjustments and Goodwill) The SGSPAA Group consolidates its resulting Goodwill from acquisitions at a SGSPAA Group entity level, meaning that it does not pass-on any Goodwill into its subsidiary entities.
+Table Name Base Information Approach Source Methodology Assumptions Reference Item Actual / Estimate - Godice metriodology Assumptions SAP The SGSPAA Group consolidates its resulting Goodwill from acquisitions at a SGSPAA Group entity level, meaning that it does not pass-on any Goodwill into its subsidiary entities.
 These SGSPAA Group adjustments are maintained in an excel spreadsheet outside the SGSPAA Group's SAP system and allocated to the SGSPAA Group's cash generating units (e.g. pipelines) for the purpose of impairment testing, in accordance with Australian Accounting Standards.
 The Guideline does not restrict consideration to only those assets identifiable at the direct pipeline owning entity level and accordingly EGP allocated Goodwill to the pipeline in its statement of assets.
-EGP considered this a reasonable allocation and disclosure.
-As there is no specific Goodwill category, EGP has included Goodwill in the 'Other non-depreciable pipeline assets' in the template.
-Table 3.1: Pipeline assets 3.1.b Inventories, Deferred tax assets, Other assets Actual SAP All items were balances extracted from EGP's Trial Balances for the reporting period.
-Other Assets include GL accounts such as accrued receivables and amounts due from related parties as sourced from the TB.
+EGP considered this a reasonable allocation and disclosure. pipeline assets' in the template.
+Amounts have been extracted from EGP's Trial Balances for the reporting period and include GL accounts such as accrued receivables and amounts due from related parties.
 SAP has functionality that records and identifies any transactions from related parties to EGP, known as trading partner.
-Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater the payable amount the net amount was reported in 'Other assets'.
-Where the payable amount
+Related party loan accounts with each trading partner entity were aggregated, where the receivable amount was greater the payable amount the net amount was reported in 'Other non-depreciable pipeline assets'.
+Where the payable amount was greater than the receivable amount the balance was a net liability and therefore not included in 'Other non-depreciable pipeline assets' in the template.
+EGP has a legally-enforceable

-STATEMENT OF PIPELINE ASSETS - 8
+8 - STATEMENT OF PIPELINE ASSETS